 What to Expect

 Chemotherapy is usually administered by specially trained Registered Nurses in an outpatient setting, such as an infusion center, a physician’s office or even in the home.
 Some chemotherapy regimens require inpatient hospital stays for several days of infusion.
 The side effects of chemotherapy drugs can include hair loss (alopecia), nausea, fatigue, constipation and dramatic changes in blood cell counts such as anemia, leukopenia (low white cell count) and thrombocytopenia (low platelet count).
-Some drugs can cause toxicities in the liver, the kidneys, the heart, the lungs and some nerve function.
+Some drugs can cause toxicities in the liver, the kidneys, the heart, the lungs and affect nerve function.
 Some treatments result in reproductive dysfunction and temporary metabolic alterations.

 Benefits of Chemotherapy

 The goals of cancer treatment include longer overall survival, higher cure rates and better disease control, which can offer longer intervals between recurrences.
 The benefits of chemotherapy are likely to increase as newer drugs are developed and more advanced combinations of treatment are researched.

 - Bladder Cancer